The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: Simulations and methods

 We use the above criteria to compile a list of satellites at specific epochs selected to be approximately 1~Gyr apart, at $z=4$, 3, 2, 1.5, 1, 0.8, 0.6, 0.5, 0.4, 0.3, 0.2, 0.1 and 0.
 Additionally, for the five GM runs, we consider two other times namely the beginning and end of the \targetMerger{} merger that is targeted for modification.
 The beginning of a merger is defined as the time at which the secondary galaxy is last outside the virial radius of the primary halo, while the end of the merger is defined when the secondary galaxy can no longer be identified by the halo finder.
+These redshifts and pre-/post-merger epochs are referred to as selection epochs through the paper; note that satellites in these samples will have been accreted before this epoch and will have been in the host for a range of periods.
+We also measure the accretion time for these satellites as described below.